GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

 To limit the influence to the websites not already supporting preflights, we restrict the timeout to 200 milliseconds in M104.
 The restriction is only applied in warning mode.
-The special timeout limit would be removed after enabling the enforce mode by switching “Respect the result of Private Network Access preflights” to “Enabled” in `chrome://flags` and the default limit is 5 seconds.
+The special timeout limit would be removed after enabling the enforce mode by switching "Respect the result of Private Network Access preflights" to "Enabled" in `chrome://flags` and the default limit is 5 seconds.
 {% endAside %}
 1. In Chrome 107 at the earliest:
     * This will begin _only_ if and when compatibility data indicates that the